Bear-Bait/val-py/README.md

 # val-py

-A music player for Raspberry Pi using the Pirate Audio Line Out HAT, featuring a crystal red theme inspired by [The Valeries](https://expatpress.com/product/the-valeries-forrest-muelrath/) (ExPat Press, 2024).
+A music player for Raspberry Pi using the Pirate Audio Line Out HAT, featuring a crystal red theme inspired by [The Valeries](https://expatpress.com/product/the-valeries-forrest-muelrath/) (ExPat Press, 2024), with four audio files related to the story.

 ![ValPlayer on Raspberry Pi](valpy-pi.png)